 Send Email Notifications

-To create custom messages, click Add Field Variable, choose the Workflow that the desired Field comes from and then select the Field.
+To create custom messages, click Add Field Variable, choose the Workflow that the desired Field comes from, and then select the Field.
 You also have the ability to insert Fields from Linked Workflows.
-If you choose a Field from a Linked Workflow, you will need to select whether you would like to populate the Job message with the most recent Field value from all the Records in the Linked Workflow or the oldest Field value from all the Records in the Linked Workflow.
+If you choose a Field from a Linked Workflow, you must select whether you would like to populate the Job message with the most recent Field value from all the Records in the Linked Workflow or the oldest Field value from all the Records in the Linked Workflow.

-Note: You will not see the Add Field Variable button on the message setup for "Fixed Schedule" because you cannot add Field variables for that Trigger.
+Note: You will not see the Add Field Variable button on the "Fixed Schedule" message setup because you cannot add Field variables for that Trigger.

 The image below shows the configuration of a customized email.

 To send the notification to a group of Users in one single email, you can check to Send one email to all recipients under "Email Options."

 - This functionality is most appropriate when recipients should have visibility to who else is receiving the alert.
 A single email will be sent to all recipients selected in the Users, Roles, and User Field sections.